spacetelescope/crds/documentation/crds_users_guide/source/file_submissions.rst

 ++++++++++++

 The first task involved with *Batch Submit References* is transferring the submitted files to the server.
-There are two approaches for getting files on the server, web based and shell based.
-Each CRDS user has their own ingest directory.
+Each CRDS user has their own ingest directory so while users can work in parallel they are each limited to one delivery at a time.
 This section applies equally to all of the file submission pages that have an *Upload Files* accordion.

-Web Approach
-!!!!!!!!!!!!

 On the file submission pages,  the *Upload Files* accordion opens to support uploading submitted files to a user's CRDS ingest directory via the browser.